-OVERVIEW: The Andrew W. Mellon Foundation is one of the most – if not the most – important funders of the humanities in the U.S., with millions each year supporting everything from general research grants for higher level scholars, to scholarly communication, fellowships, IT projects, and art history and conservation programs.
-The foundation also has a robust arts grants program that supports higher ed visual arts, music, theater and dance programs, and has shown a strong commitment to international higher ed as well as diversity in U.S. colleges and universities.
+OVERVIEW: The Andrew W. Mellon Foundation is an iconic humanities funder in the United States, supporting everything from general research grants for higher level scholars, to scholarly communication, fellowships, IT projects, and art history and conservation programs.
+The foundation also features a robust arts grants program that supports higher education visual arts, music, theater and dance programs, and has shown a strong commitment to international higher education as well as diversity in U.S. colleges and universities.

-IP TAKE: The Andrew W. Mellon Foundation is a massive organization, which can make navigating their programs difficult for first-time grant-seekers.
-But with the support Mellon has been awarding universities in the past few years, it won't hurt for fundraisers to reach out to program staff.
+IP TAKE: The Andrew W. Mellon Foundation is a massive organization, which can make navigating its programs difficult for first-time grant-seekers.
+However, applicants are welcome to contact program staff.

-PROFILE: The Andrew W. Mellon Foundation “endeavors to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.”
-The foundation focuses almost exclusively on the humanities, including art conservation, the performing arts, linguistics, and just about everything in between.
+PROFILE: The Andrew W. Mellon Foundation, established in 1969, “endeavors to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.”
+The foundation focuses almost exclusively on the humanities, art conservation, the performing arts, linguistics, and just about everything in between.
 Two other key priorities are international higher education and promoting diversity in U.S. academia.

-Another important program is the Art and Cultural Heritage program, which has three subprograms: Intersections of Performing and Visual Arts, Performing Arts, and Art History, Conservation, and Museums.
+The Arts and Cultural Heritage program “seeks to nurture exceptional creative accomplishment, scholarship, and conservation practices in the arts, while promoting a diverse and sustainable ecosystem for these disciplines.”
+Its three sub-programs are Intersections of Performing and Visual Arts, Performing Arts, and Art History, Conservation, and Museums.
 Each of these sub-programs in turn has its own particular focus areas.
 This program is a significant source for both arts and humanities grants.
 The foundation often supports grantees with endowments for work such as art conservation programs.

-Lastly, through its International Higher Education program, Mellon also supports work in which a "commitment to the humanities, the arts, and higher education could contribute to stabilizing fragile democracies, and create favorable conditions for their participation in global networks of research and culture.”
-For the moment, this program is only open to organizations that have an existing relationship with the foundation, but it is still in the early stage of development, so keep an eye out for possible expansion.
+The International Higher Education program is directed at “countries or regions where the Foundation's commitment to the humanities, the arts, and higher education could contribute to stabilizing fragile democracies, and create favorable conditions for their participation in global networks of research and culture.”
+For the moment, this program is only open to organizations that have an existing relationship with the foundation, but it is still in the early stage of development.